apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 	Table of Servers

-Use the `Select Columns` menu to select the server columns to view and search.
+Use the `Select Columns` menu to select the server columns to view.
 Columns can also be rearranged using drag-and-drop.
 Available server columns include:

 :Cache Group:       [Visible by default] The :ref:`Name of the Cache Group <cache-group-name>` to which this server belongs
 :CDN:               [Visible by default] The name of the CDN to which the server belongs
 :Domain:            [Visible by default] The domain part of the server's :abbr:`FQDN (Fully Qualified Domain Name)`
+:Hash ID:			The identifier of the server used in Traffic Router's consistent hashing algorithm.
 :Host:              [Visible by default] The (short) hostname of the server
 :HTTPS Port:        The port on which the server listens for incoming HTTPS connections/requests
 :ID:                An integral, unique identifier for this server
-:ILO IP Address:    [Visible by default] The IPv4 address of the server's :abbr:`ILO (Integrated Lights-Out)` service
+:ILO IP Address:    The IPv4 address of the server's :abbr:`ILO (Integrated Lights-Out)` service

 	.. seealso:: `Hewlett Packard ILO Wikipedia Page <https://en.wikipedia.org/wiki/HP_Integrated_Lights-Out>`_